zanlib0/zanlib.dev/src/content/articles/en/gumption-traps.md

 The gumption trap of ego is dangerous and quite often leads to value rigidity.
 The difference is while conventional value rigidity often deals with the material (code, clay, the motorcycle), ego is like the value rigidity of self.

 > If you have a high evaluation of yourself then your ability to recognize new facts is weakened.
 Your ego isolates you from the Quality reality.
 When the facts show that you’ve just goofed, you’re not as likely to admit it.
-When false information makes you look good, you're likely to believe it.
+When false information makes you look good, you're likely to believe it.[+q1]

+[+q1]: <abbr>*Z&AMM*</abbr>, p.
+297

 The thing about code is that it has a way of revealing your actual nature.
 Most programmers I know are usually rather modest and quiet, especially when they're working.
 Sometimes they are annoyed and tend to mumble or shout expletives, but I find they are less aimed at the code or the machine and more at themselves.
 The machine is a reflection of your own nature.